-Italian Divorce Law is one of the frequent questions our clients address to our law firm.
-Many of them are part of a cross-cultural relationship and for the most part it is an enriching and beautiful experience but, it can also be difficult to manage if the relationship flounders.
+We often receive questions about Italian Divorce Law at our law firm.
+Many people nowadays are part of a cross-cultural relationship and, for the most part it is an enriching and beautiful experience.
+However, it can also be difficult to manage if the relationship flounders.

 When it comes to separation and divorce, it is wise to speak to experts, both for emotional and legal support.
 Regrettably, international separations and divorces are becoming more common.

 Obviously, people don’t enter in to married life thinking about where the best location for a divorce would be.
-However, where couples choose to divorce can have a major impact on parties’ financial health, children and many other matters so, getting it right is very important.
+However, where couples choose to divorce can have a major impact on parties’ financial health, children and many other matters.
+Therefore getting it right is very important.
 Delays in decision-making can result in devastating outcomes.

 Changes to Italian divorce law

-In May, 2015 Italy introduced the so-called, ‘quickie divorce’ law, which cut the amount of time it takes to get a divorce from three years to as little as six months in uncontested cases and a year in contested cases.
+In May, 2015 Italy introduced the so-called, ‘quickie divorce’ law.
+This cut the amount of time it takes to get a divorce from three years to as little as six months in uncontested cases and a year in contested cases.

-- In the case of separazione consensuale – consensual separation – requested by both partners, the period of legal separation is now six months.
-After the six-month separation, which begins once the couple has filed an application for separation in court, the couple may file for divorce.
+- Separazione consensuale – consensual separation.
+This is where both partners request a separation.
+The period of legal separation is now six months.
+Following the six-month separation, which begins once the couple has applied for separation in court, the couple may file for divorce.

-- In the case of separazione giudiziale – judicial separation – only one partner is requesting a divorce, or the couple contest issues such as child custody, division of assets (including property) or alimony arrangements, the parties have to wait 12 months to file for divorce following a court application for separation.
+- Separazione giudiziale – judicial separation.
+This is where one partner requests a divorce.
+It could also apply if the couple contest issues such as child custody, division of assets (including property) or alimony arrangements.
+Parties have to wait 12 months to file for divorce following a court application for separation.
 If the procedure of separation is still pending following the 12-month period, perhaps for example because parties cannot agree on financial and other aspects of the separation, each party will be entitled to file for divorce.
-In this case, the judge appointed to rule over the judicial separation will merge and handle the processes for separation and divorce.
+In this case, the judge appointed to rule on the judicial separation will merge and handle the processes for separation and divorce.

 - The new law is applicable to separation cases that are currently pending.
-So, those who have already filed for separation will benefit from shorter divorce procedure times.
+This means those who have already filed for separation benefit from shorter divorce procedure times.

 EU divorce law

-The EU Divorce Law Pact or, Rome III Regulation, aims at implementing enhanced cooperation in the area of the law applicable to divorce and legal separation.
-Essentially, EU divorce law allows expat couples in Italy – and mixed marriage couples, where one partner is Italian and the other not – to choose either the divorce laws of Italy, or the laws of the country where the couple previously lived or the country of their nationality.
-The decision of which country law will apply, needs to be made before divorce proceedings begin.
+The EU Divorce Law Pact or, Rome III Regulation.
+This aims to implement enhanced cooperation in the area of applicable law for divorce and legal separation.
+Essentially, EU divorce law allows expat couples in Italy to choose either the divorce laws of Italy, or those of the country where the couple previously lived or the country of their nationality.
+This also applies to and mixed marriage couples, where one partner is Italian and the other is not.
+The decision regarding applicable country law needs to be made before divorce proceedings begin.

 15 countries including Italy adopted the Rome III Regulation.
-If a couple does not stipulate an applicable country law, divorce procedures will be governed by Italian courts and legislation when a couple is ordinarily considered to be resident in Italy or, where one partner is resident in Italy and starts proceedings here.
-However, if the one of the partners, for example, returns to England for six months or more and starts proceedings there before Italian proceedings begin, English courts and the law of England and Wales will govern the divorce.
+Italian law and courts govern divorce procedures if a couple does not stipulate an applicable country law and are ordinarily resident in Italy.
+This would also apply where one partner is resident in Italy and starts proceedings here.
+However, one of the partners can return to their home country for six months or more and start proceedings there before Italian proceedings begin.

 Another aspect to consider in the choice of divorce law is matrimonial regimes.
-For example, English courts often split assets owned by a couple 50/50, whereas Italian courts look more closely at what belongs to whom.
+For example, English courts often split a couple’s assets 50/50.
+Italian courts look more closely at what belongs to whom.
 This is because when they get married, couples in Italy may choose between a matrimonial regime of shared ownership, comunione dei beni or separate ownership separazione dei beni of their worldly goods in the event of divorce or death.

-Unless otherwise stipulated in an agreement, which can either be made at the start of a marriage or at any time during a marriage, comunione dei beni is regarded as the default matrimonial regime.
-Expat couples married elsewhere but resident in Italy are regarded as being married according to this regime.
-In the comunione dei beni regime, property acquired by the couple during their marriage, whether individually or together, forms part of the couples’ shared ownership.
-In the event of a divorce, these assets will be split 50/50.
+Unless otherwise stipulated in an agreement, at the start of a marriage or at any time during a marriage, comunione dei beni is the default matrimonial regime.
+Italian law considers expat couples married elsewhere but resident in Italy married according to this regime.
+The comunione dei beni regime regards property acquired by the couple during their marriage to be jointly owned.
+Regardless of whether couples purchased assets individually or together if the couple divorces, assets will be split 50/50.

-However, there are exceptions.
-For example, property acquired by a partner prior to the marriage, or property acquired after the marriage as a gift or an inheritance, would not be split in the case of a divorce.
+There are however exceptions.
+For example, if a partner purchased property prior to the marriage this would belong solely to the partner in the event of a divorce.
+Likewise if a partner acquires property after the marriage as a gift or an inheritance.
 The choice of matrimonial regimes can therefore have an important impact on choice of applicable law in the event of separation and divorce.

 Consider the case of an English couple who married in London 12 years ago.
-Since then, the wife has inherited a significant sum of money as well as a house in Italy from her parents.
-4 years ago, the husband persuaded the wife that they should move to Italy to live in the wife’s inherited property.
-Then, after 12 months, the husband moved back to the UK where he issued divorce proceedings.
+The wife inherited a significant sum of money as well as a house in Italy from her parents.
+Four years ago, the husband persuaded the wife that they should move to Italy to live in the property she had inherited.
+Then, 12 months later, the husband moved back to the UK and filed for divorce.
 The English court gave the husband 50% of all the couples’ assets.
 The Italian courts would have treated the inherited assets as belonging solely to the wife.

 Each case is different.
-We recognise that so many issues need to be taken into account and decisions need to be made at what is a very stressful time.
+We recognise that so many issues need consideration and decisions need to be made at what is a very stressful time.
 Which applicable law to choose requires careful consideration.
 An experienced lawyer familiar with cross-border divorce law and the complexities which make these divorces so difficult will be able to guide you.
 If you need assistance, please don’t hesitate to contact us.
 We are here to help.